Basic Approach

 Increased Scope of Data for TRIR and LTIR

-In addition to the original scope of data, which includes company employees and employees of contractor companies at business sites under the direct control of the three principal operating companies, the expanded scope of data will also cover the group companies of each of the three principal operating companies.
-We plan to make preparations for dissemination to and training for these companies in fiscal 2023, and start collecting data in fiscal 2024.
+Up to fiscal 2023, the scope of data covered employees and employees of contractor companies at business sites under the direct control of the principal operating companies.
+From fiscal 2024, the expanded scope of data also covers the group companies of each of the principal operating companies.

 Safety Activities

-Every year in July, ENEOS releases a video message on safety by its president to all employees, demonstrating the company’s top-down commitment to safety.
-At its refineries and plants, the company has implemented a behavior-based safety (BBS) system that is used to facilitate safe operations by focusing on individual behavior.
+Every year in July, ENEOS and ENEOS Power release video messages on safety by their presidents to all employees, demonstrating the companies’ commitment to safety.
+At its refineries and plants, ENEOS has implemented a behavior-based safety (BBS) system that is used to facilitate safe operations by focusing on individual behavior.

 Group-wide Safety Action Items